grange85/ahfow-www/collections/_posts/2021/2021-08-17-pre-order-new-dean-wareham-lp.md

 {% ahfowimage "https://media.fullofwishes.co.uk/05-dean_wareham/sleeves/dean-wareham-i-have-nothing-to-say.jpg" "Dean Wareham - I Have Nothing to Say to The Mayor of L.A." %}
 Dean Wareham will be releasing his second solo album on 15th October  and has just released the first track from the album, The Past Is Our Plaything, with a new video directed by [Alexandra Cabral](http://alexandracabral.com/).

-The album, [I Have Nothing to Say to The Mayor of L.A.](/database/dean-and-britta/dean-wareham-releases/dean-wareham-i-have-nothing-to-say-to-the-mayor-of-la/), will be released worldwide on Dean & Britta's Double Feature Records.
+The album, [I Have Nothing to Say to The Mayor of L.A.](/database/dean-and-britta/dean-wareham-releases/dean-wareham-i-have-nothing-to-say-to-the-mayor-of-la/), will be released on Dean & Britta's Double Feature Records.

 A coloured vinyl copy is available exclusively through Dean Wareham's shop and can be [pre-ordered now](https://deanwareham.com/shop).